-(a) A buyer, remote seller, or marketplace facilitator who knowingly or negligently submits false information in a document filed with the Commission pursuant to this Code is subject to a penalty of five hundred dollars (\$500).
+(b) A buyer, remote seller, or marketplace facilitator who knowingly or negligently submits false information in a document filed with the Commission pursuant to this Code is subject to a penalty of \$500.00.

-(b) A remote seller or marketplace facilitator who knowingly or negligently falsifies or conceals information related to its business activities with the Commission or taxing jurisdiction is subject to a penalty of five hundred dollars (\$500).
+(bc) A remote seller or marketplace facilitator who knowingly or negligently falsifies or conceals information related to its business activities with the Commission or taxing member jurisdiction is subject to a penalty of \$500.00.

-(c) A person who knowingly or negligently provides false information when applying for a certificate of exemption is subject to a penalty of five hundred dollars (\$500).
+(ed) A person who knowingly or negligently provides false information when applying for a certificate of exemption is subject to a penalty of \$500.00.

-(d) Any remote seller or marketplace facilitator who fails to file a return by the due date required under this chapter, regardless of whether any taxes were due for the reporting period for which the return was required, shall be subject to a penalty of twenty-five dollars (\$25) for the first sales tax return not timely filed.
+(d) Any remote seller or marketplace facilitator who fails to file a return by the due date required under this chapter, regardless of whether any taxes were due for the reporting period for which the return was required, shall be subject to a penalty of \$25.00 for the first sales tax return not timely filed.
 The filing of an incomplete return shall be treated as the filing of no return.

-(e) A remote seller or marketplace facilitator who fails or refuses to produce requested records or to allow inspection of their books and records shall pay to the Commission a penalty equal to three (3) times any deficiency found or estimated by the Commission with a minimum penalty of five hundred dollars (\$500).
+(e) A remote seller or marketplace facilitator who fails or refuses to produce requested records or to allow inspection of their books and records shall pay to the Commission a penalty equal to three times any deficiency found or estimated by the Commission with a minimum penalty of \$500.00.

-(f) A remote seller or marketplace facilitator who falsifies or misrepresents any record filed with the Commission is guilty of an infraction and subject to a penalty of five hundred dollars (\$500) per record.
+(f) A remote seller or marketplace facilitator who falsifies or misrepresents any record filed with the Commission is guilty of an infraction and subject to a penalty of \$500.00 per record.

-(g) Misuse of an exemption card is a violation and subject to a penalty of fifty dollars (\$50) per incident of misuse;
+(g) Misuse of an exemption card is a violation and subject to a penalty of \$50.00 per incident of misuse.

 (h) Nothing in this chapter shall be construed as preventing the Commission from filing and maintaining an action at law to recover any taxes, penalties, interest and/or fees due from a remote seller or marketplace facilitator.
 The Commission may also recover attorney's fees in any action against a delinquent remote seller or marketplace facilitator.
+[Ord.
+20-03 § 2 (Att.), 2020.]